cafferychen777/MicrobiomeStat-Turtorial-Professional-Version/cross-sectional-study-design/cross-sectional-investigation-taxa-analysis-with-microbiomestat.md

 Transitioning from bar plots, we venture into the domain of heatmaps using the `generate_taxa_heatmap_single` function.
 Heatmaps offer a unique, colorful perspective on data, visually encapsulating the richness and patterns of microbial abundance across samples.

 Heatmaps are particularly insightful for discerning clusters of microbial families that exhibit similar abundance profiles across different samples.
-By default, the function will cluster rows (features or taxa) based on their abundance patterns.
+By default, the function will cluster rows (taxa/features) based on their abundance patterns.
 If researchers wish to see the taxa in their original order without clustering, they can achieve this by setting `cluster.rows = FALSE`.
 However, when clustering is enabled, patterns of microbial families with congruent abundance become readily discernible, painting a vivid picture of microbial dynamics.

 The function also allows for column clustering when `cluster.cols = TRUE`, which can be instrumental in revealing samples that share analogous abundance characteristics.
 This could be pivotal in unearthing hidden sample groups or conditions that exhibit similar microbial compositions.